-I am creating a blog series called “Destinations” which will offer detailed descriptions of fun places for hands-on STEM learning for kids age 3 – 10, such as children’s museums, science museums and more.
-The majority will be in the Pacific Northwest, as that’s where I live.
+My blog series “Destinations” offers detailed descriptions of fun places for hands-on STEM learning for kids age 3 – 10, such as children’s museums, science museums and more.
+The majority are in the Pacific Northwest, as that’s where I live.
 But when we travel and visit fun destinations, I’ll write about those.
 Here’s a google map of many of these destinations, called “Science Museums of the Northwest.”

 Click on the listing below to see a brief overview of that destination on this page.
 Click on the links in the overviews to be taken to the fully detailed reviews.